PASHA® Electrode: EPRF therapy is a minimally invasive therapy for back pain

 - Morbus Sudeck (Complex regional pain syndrome or CRPS)

 Diseases of vertebral joints lead to 60% of all painful conditions in the body.
 The intervertebral discs, the nerve roots and also the small vertebral joints are involved.
-The back pain is caused among other reasons by intervertebral disc degeneration, postural abnormalities or lack of movement and excessive sitting.
+Back pain is caused among other reasons by intervertebral disc degeneration, postural abnormalities or lack of movement and excessive sitting.

 There are chronic pain syndromes of the vertebral column in which the spinal column specialist does not see any indication for an operative solution, but which also do not respond well to conservative therapies.
 These diseases are suitable for specific pain therapy by neuromodulation with the PASHA® Electrode